Skip to main content

 Changing Film History With a Smile--and Perhaps, a Tear: Charlie Chaplin's The Kid

 Film has this weird thing called “emotionality” that sees itself at the center of a lot of haranguing in the critical discourse.
 There is a sort of classism in dialogue that privileges film as a purely cerebral space, detached from all things base and emotional, and if your concerns in film tend to err on the side of sentiment or emotions, you have probably been on the receiving end of patronizing glances from those who consider themselves more discerning because their favorite movie is 2001: A Space Odyssey.
-Tyler Sage, another freelance film critic I follow, said it best when he described emotionality’s close cousin, “sentimentality" and the way it is generally discussed in the public sphere:
+Tyler Sage, another film critic I follow, said it best when he described emotionality’s close cousin, “sentimentality" and the way it is generally discussed:

 The Godfather (1972)